Until thought is linked with purpose there is no intelligent accomplishment.

 Theories and Interventions

-I have extensive in-depth knowledge of a wide variety of theories - including the foundational systemic theories and evidence-based approaches.
+As a Clinician, I have extensive in-depth knowledge of a wide variety of theories - including the foundational systemic theories and evidence-based approaches.
 I value creativity and non-conventional approaches.
 I will work with creative/original and uniquely integrated models in progress.
 As a supervisor, this means I will work with your theory of choice, not my own.

 References